espocrm/documentation/docs/administration/extensions.md

 4. Upload your new extension package (zip file) without uninstalling the already installed version.
 5. Click Install button.

+!!! note

     There's NO need to install intermediate versions.
 Install just the latest one.

 ## Uninstalling